How to Measure Quality of AI Call Interactions (2026 KPIs)

 Handoff Quality

-Escalation Quality
+Escalation Appropriateness

 Customer Experience and Sentiment